bkuri/vfab/docs/api/README.md

 ## Overview

-ploTTY is a Python-based plotter management system that provides:
+vfab is a Python-based plotter management system that provides:

 - **Command Line Interface**: Complete CLI for job management, device control, and system administration
 - **Database Backend**: SQLAlchemy-based models for pens, papers, jobs, and statistics